 "Good evening Mrs. Wang, I hope you're doing well!
 I just wanted to let you know that I just got admitted to Princeton University!!!
 I'm so grateful to have met you and learned from you over the past few years!
 Thank you so much for all of your support and mentorship throughout this entire process!
 I appreciate all that you've done for me so much!
 Warm regards, Nathan H."

-We wanted to thank Dr. Brian Duggan (UTK), Dr. Stein Jacobsen (Harvard Univ), Dr. Hairuo Fu (Brown Univ), Dr. Nick Dygert (UTK), Dr. Justin Simon (Johnson Space Center), Dr. Jian Wu (ODU), Dr. Shane Byrne (U.Arizona), Dr. Clive Neal (Notre Dame), Troy Harris (now studying at Stanford), Anya Zhang (studying at Stanford), Alice Zou (now studying at Catech), and Nathan He (who will be studying at Princeton).
+We wanted to thank Dr. Stein Jacobsen (Harvard Univ), Dr. Hairuo Fu (Brown Univ), Dr. Nick Dygert (UTK), Dr. Justin Simon (Johnson Space Center), Dr. Jian Wu (ODU), Dr. Shane Byrne (U.Arizona), Dr. Clive Neal (Notre Dame), Jinqi Wu (PhD student at Harvard), Troy Harris (now studying at Stanford), Anya Zhang (studying at Stanford), Alice Zou (now studying at Catech), Dominick Pelaia (L&M Academy), Nathan Mao (Harker School), and Nathan He (who will be studying at Princeton).
 Particularly, we wanted to thank Dominick Pelaia, a high school student at L&M STEM Academy, Knoxville, TN, who has been working on creating AI chatbots for natural hazards.
 Dominick has contributed a lot to our curriculum!
-Nathan Mao, a high school student at the Harker School, San Jose, attended our public webinar sereis and started working on developing classification and segmentation methods for lunar thin section imagery.
-Two other high school students in the Cambridge area are also working on it, too!

-We invite museums / mineral galleries to collaborate on developing and deploying kiosk chatbots and interactive exhibits as platforms for planetary science research, planetary explorations, and public engagement.
+We invite museums and galleries to collaborate on developing and deploying kiosk chatbots and interactive exhibits as platforms for planetary science research, planetary explorations, and public engagement.

-We invite AI researchers to collaborate on planetary science/exploration-focused multimodal learning, explainable and uncertainty-aware AI, and human–AI interaction in public scientific contexts.
+We invite AI researchers to collaborate on planetary science/exploration-focused multimodal learning and human–AI interaction in public scientific contexts.
 Collaborations can involve model development, interface design, interpretability studies, or comparative experiments using the planetary datasets and museum deployment.
+We are currently working on developing the Structured Lunar Knowledge Infrastructure that underpins the development of a foundation model of the Moon through systematically extracting core ideas, causal analysis and relations, and quantitative data in corpus of PDFs on studies of returned lunar samples.

 Acknowledgement

-This work is developed by PI Ping Wang who is a Research Scientist at Planetary Science Institute, and is supported by the National Science Foundation under Grant No. DRL-2314155.
+This work is developed by PI Ping Wang who is a Research Scientist at the Planetary Science Institute.
+This work is supported by the National Science Foundation under Grant No. DRL-2620566.
 Any opinions, findings, and conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 Contact